Fall 2015 Enrollment

 59% of all students live on campus

-The College sits adjacent to the historic district of Caldwell, a city of more than 46,000 that lies just 30 minutes west of downtown Boise, the third most populous metropolitan area in the Pacific Northwest.
+The College is located in Caldwell, a city of more than 46,000 that sits 30 minutes west of downtown Boise, the third most populous metropolitan area in the Pacific Northwest.
 The campus is ideally situated for both outdoor enthusiasts and those who want to enjoy the opportunities of a big city while living in a safe, residential community.

 |First-Year Seminars and Experiences||X|